 - Business and investment categories

-by allowing residents and citizens to sponsor family members for residence.
+We also offer opportunities for family reunification by allowing residents and citizens to sponsor family members for residence.